ioBroker/ioBroker.js-controller/docs/en/trouble/RunsNoMore.md

 After the settings are fine again, you should uninstall the new (second on the port 8089) instance to save resources.

 ## Npm has disappeared
+>!
+Currently something like this happens at Debian (Raspbian) Buster

-Due to a problem with npm it can happen that after an upgrade from Linux, which usually also nodejs within a skin version (4.x, 6.x, 8.x) is upgraded, suddenly nothing is working anymore.
+Due to a problem with npm it can happen that after an upgrade from Linux, which usually also nodejs upgraded within a skin version (6.x, 8.x, 10.x) suddenly nothing is up.

 Thus, e.g. Adapters are no longer installed, the error message is ***npm not found***